jtallar/drixit-challenge/README.md

 React JS application will be running at `localhost:3000`.

 ## Decision Log
-All decisions made can be found in `decisionLog.txt`
+All decisions made can be found in `decisionLog.md`